icaven/glm/readme.txt

 ================================================================================
 OpenGL Mathematics (GLM)
 --------------------------------------------------------------------------------
+GLM can be distributed and/or modified under the terms of either
-GLM is licensed under The Happy Bunny License and MIT License
+a) The Happy Bunny License, or b) the MIT License.

 ================================================================================
 The Happy Bunny License (Modified MIT License)